Mariners vs. Yankees MLB Betting Odds, Trends & Prediction

 Mariners vs. Yankees MLB Betting Trends

-Mariners are 5-2 SU in their last 7 games when playing on the road against NY Yankees
+Mariners are 19-5 SU in their last 24 games played on a Thursday

 Mariners vs. Yankees MLB BETTING PREDICTION

 Take the over.
-The over is 11-3 in the Mariners’ last 14 games overall, is 8-3 in their last 11 road games and is 11-3 in their last 14 games versus American League opponents.
-On the other side, the over is 7-3 in the Yankees’ last 10 home games, is 5-2 in their last seven home games against the Mariners and are 5-2 in their last seven contests versus an opponent from the American League West Division.
+The over is 12-3 in the Mariners’ last 15 games overall, is 9-2 in their last 11 road games and is 5-1 in their last six contests versus American League opponents.
+On the other side, the over is 4-1 in the Yankees’ last five games overall, is 4-1 in their last five games against the Mariners and is 6-2 in their last eight games versus Seattle when the game is played at Yankee Stadium.

 Mariners vs. Yankees MLB Playoffs Prediction: OVER 8